nlogist/freetel-usage-charge/README.md

 # freetel-usage-charge
-Get traffic usage and charge from freetel.jp website
+Get traffic usage and charge from personal page on freetel.jp website